amoutonbrady/solid-utils/README.md

 # solid-utils

-The ultime companion of all your [solid-js](https://github.com/ryansolid/solid) applications.
+The ultimate companion of all your [solid-js](https://github.com/ryansolid/solid) applications.

-These modules are:

 * [x] Tiny in size
 * [x] Tree shakeable